Hexworks/caves-of-zircon-tutorial-old/README.md

 * spells UI
 * energy system
 * removing Caves of Zircon systems not being used
+* NPC actions only during their turn / entity isYourTurn() functionality in general

 Useful notes:
 * Event subscription happens in Views